ZijieJin/scFusion/README.md

 Parameters must be specified:

-    -f, --FileDir: The folder of single cell sequencing files
+    -f, --FileDir: The folder of single-cell sequencing files

-    -b, --Begin: The first index of single cell sequencing file
+    -b, --Begin: The first index of single-cell sequencing file

-    -e, --End: The last index of single cell sequencing file
+    -e, --End: The last index of single-cell sequencing file

     -s, --STARReference: The reference folder of STAR.
 The reference should be built before running scFusion.